Conrad Laursen: 2021

-The Dane progressed to the Italian F4 Championship the following year, driving for Prema Powerteam.
+Laursen progressed to the Italian F4 Championship the following year, driving for Prema Powerteam.
 Starting his year by finishing fifth in the season opener at Le Castellet, Laursen struggled the following round in Misano, being forced to retire from two races.
-Consistent points would come at Vallelunga and Imola, before the Dane went without a points finish at the Red Bull Ring.
+Consistent points would come at Vallelunga and Imola, before he went without a points finish at the Red Bull Ring.
 Having scored a pair of top-ten results as well as a fastest lap at Monza, Laursen finished ninth in the overall championship, whilst losing out narrowly on the rookie title to Nikita Bedrin owing to a spin in the final race.

 2022

 Having started 2022 by racing in two events of the F4 UAE Championship, where he scored a pair of podiums, Laursen returned to the Italian and ADAC F4 series for his main campaign, once again competing with Prema.
-His season in the former began slowly, with the first two rounds yielding a mere three points finishes, before the Dane scored his first podium in the series, finishing second in Race 3 at Spa.
+His season in the former began slowly, with the first two rounds yielding a mere three points finishes, before he scored his first podium in the series, finishing second in Race 3 at Spa.
 Another podium would follow at the Red Bull Ring, however that round would see Laursen's final points finish of the campaign, which meant that he classified 11th in the standings.
 In the German championship, Laursen scored a podium during the opening round, having come back from a 19th-placed grid slot during race 3, before struggling to achieve major results at the Hockenheimring, notably dropping to ninth from reverse-grid pole in the final race.
 Laursen bounced back at Zandvoort, where, having taken third place in race 1, he held off teammate Andrea Kimi Antonelli to take his first victory in the championship on Sunday by less than a tenth of a second.
 Despite leaving the series after round four, where he made another appearance on the rostrum, Laursen ended up sixth in the drivers' standings.

 Sportscar career

 2022: First appearance

-Laursen made his first appearance in the world of GT racing in the Ferrari Challenge Europe, scoring a pair of top five finishes at the Hockenheimring in 2022.
+Laursen made his first appearance in the world of GT racing in the Ferrari Challenge Europe, scoring a pair of top-five finishes at the Hockenheimring in 2022.